atreyasha/spp-explainability/docs/develop.md

                     parameter construction with `requires_grad = True`
                     -\> left intact for now and appears to work well

-                2.  look into replacing `loss.data` with
+                4.  look into replacing `loss.data` with
                     `loss.detach()`: see
                     <https://pytorch.org/blog/pytorch-0_4_0-migration-guide/#what-about-data>

-                3.  model appears to work out-of-box for multiple classes -\> might not be reliable because it might only focus on one class
+                5.  model appears to work out-of-box for multiple classes -\> might not be reliable because it might only focus on one class

-                4.  look into iteration progress snippet with gold and predicted \"1\'s\" meaning
+                6.  look into iteration progress snippet with gold and predicted \"1\'s\" meaning

+                7.  confirm whether `Adam` falls under `torch.optim.Optimizer` when running code

-                5.  replace input arg namespace with explicit arguments
+                8.  replace input arg namespace with explicit arguments

-                6.  rename unsemantic functions such as `read_docs` to `read_doc(ument)`
+                9.  rename unsemantic functions such as `read_docs` to `read_doc(ument)`

-                7.  look into ISO hard encoding when reading files -\> perhaps this can be modified
+                10. look into ISO hard encoding when reading files -\> perhaps this can be modified

-                8.  replace current status bars with tqdm and torch-infused bar which could help to understand more parameters
+                11. replace current status bars with tqdm and torch-infused bar which could help to understand more parameters

-                9.  make separate script to pre-processing raw data into readable format for sopa++ -\> consider renaming `preprocess_glove.py` to more appropriate name later -\> add nltk where needed for pre-processing
+                12. make separate script to pre-processing raw data into readable format for sopa++ -\> consider renaming `preprocess_glove.py` to more appropriate name later -\> add nltk where needed for pre-processing

-                10. change argument names later on as this might break things in actual script for testing
+                13. change argument names later on as this might break things in actual script for testing

-                11. improve code quality with unique model logging and tensorboard workflows
+                14. improve code quality with unique model logging and tensorboard workflows

-            3.  core model changes
+            4.  core model changes

                 1.  use separate tokenizers such as nltk or sentencepiece tokenizer from Transformers library